-With access to the brain, these cells attack myelin, the insulating coating between nerve cells, leading to the devastating symptoms of the disease.
+With access to the brain, these cells attack myelin, the insulating coating between nerve cells, leading to the disease’s devastating symptoms.

 Stress increases the permeability of the blood-brain barrier to macromolecules that circulate in the blood.

-While the tight junctions of the blood-brain barrier are responsible for keeping bacteria out of the brain, they also prevent the entry of antibodies and antibiotics; brain infections are therefore quite difficult to improve.
+While the tight junctions of the blood-brain barrier are responsible for keeping bacteria out of the brain, they also prevent the entry of antibodies and antibiotics; brain infections are, therefore, quite challenging to improve.

-Brain cancers are also difficult to treat with chemotherapeutic agents, which do not normally penetrate the brain and are often transported out of cells by multi-drug transporters.
+Brain cancers are also challenging to treat with chemotherapeutic agents, which do not usually penetrate the brain and are often transported out of cells by multidrug transporters.

-For example, P-glycoprotein transports drugs out of the target cell, so inhibition of this transporter is of particular interest in reversing multidrug resistance.
+For example, P-glycoprotein transports drugs out of the target cell, so inhibition of this transporter is particularly interested in reversing multidrug resistance.

 The entry of T lymphocytes across the blood-brain barrier in multiple sclerosis causes demyelination.

-Disruption of the blood-brain barrier has been associated with numerous neurological disorders, including Alzheimer’s disease and Parkinson’s disease, where the breakdown of the barrier is believed to stimulate disease progression.
+Disruption of the blood-brain barrier has been associated with numerous neurological disorders, including Alzheimer’s disease and Parkinson’s disease, where the breakdown of the wall is believed to stimulate disease progression.